 My PhD examines these issues in the broader context of sport, masculinity, and sexual violence, specifically amateur Australian football.
 This work considers how we construct masculinity, femininity, sex,and sexual violence as a community and the stake we all have in preventing sexual violence.

-My work is distinctly feminist, with an emphasis on decolonisation.
-It is meant to be accessible and educational, and draws on academic sources, community leaders and educators, personal experience, and the people around me.
+My work is distinctly feminist, with an emphasis on how gender connects to and overlaps with other forms of marginalisation, particualrly race, sexuality, and class.
+This work is meant to be accessible and educational, and draws on academic sources, community leaders and educators, personal experience, and the people around me.
 My expertise is reflective of a collective expertise, just as much as my own experience, education, and research.

 I have given over a dozen conference presentations at domestic and international meetings, since beginning a PhD in 2015.

 Speaking at conferences has refined my public speaking skills and ability to craft specialised talks.
 I have experience as a speaker across a range of audiences and modes including media commentary and interviews, public talks, workshops, and in classroom settings.

 As a PhD candidate, I write every day.
 Writing and rewriting a large manuscript, and smaller ones too, is at the crux of what I do as a doctoral researcher.
 My writing style is largely academic but is meant to be accessible, in a clear departure from the convoluted and overly complicated writing that academia is known for.